PeakockCode/top-youtubers-cz-2024-doc/README.md

 2) Focusing on the YouTubers (YouTube channels) with the most uploaded videos, we learned:

-  - The YouTubers (YouTube channels) that posted the most content (including Radio Free Europe/Radio Liberty with               9,649 videos uploaded) did not suceed in the 2nd Scenario.
+  - The YouTubers (YouTube channels) that posted the most content, including Radio Free Europe/Radio Liberty with 9,649          videos uploaded, did not succeed in the 2nd scenario.
   - The only YouTuber (YouTube channel) able to generate profit in the 2nd Scenario is MenT, with a potential net profit         600,000.00 CZK.
 All others show a potential loss.
   - This Scenario appears to be less productive and much riskier compared to the others.